Honouring centuries of tradition and heritage

 To create yarns and fabrics of the highest quality, we combine the latest innovations in textile research and development with centuries of traditional craftsmanship.

 We use natural processes with just water and soap to create a natural finish.
 The mineral-rich and soft Pennine waters that are unique to Yorkshire in the north of England are used to finish our cloths.
-The water helps to ‘burst’ our Khangai Noble Fibres, giving the cloth its distinguished luxurious handle and understated elegance.
+The water helps to ‘burst’ our Khangai Noble Fibres, giving the cloth a distinguished soft handle and understated elegance.

 To finish our cloths, we use natural methods such as brushing the fabric with wild harvested thistle-like teasel plants.
-Finally, a gentle steam is applied to the fabric, resulting in a cloth with a soft texture that creates a beautiful drape.
+Finally, a gentle steam is applied to the fabric, resulting in a cloth with a lustrous surface that creates a beautiful drape.

 Our development technology, applied to fibres from the Khangai Yak, ensures that every Tengri garment is exquisitely soft, light, warmer than merino wool, hypoallergenic and durable.
 Our applied Noble Yarn Technology ensures that every garment is naturally resistant to water and moth.